 When an employee is dismissed, the employment agreement and workplace policies play a crucial role in determining the termination’s validity and enforceability.
 Employment agreements and workplace policies spell out the duties and expectations of employees in various scenarios.

 Due to the COVID-19 pandemic, many employers ensured they were up to date, and implemented work-from-home policies to address the new mode of operation.
 These policies may have a clause which specifically addresses an employee’s relocation without the employer’s consent.
-If the employee acknowledged this policy and chose to relocate without their employer’s consent, it is likely that their action may amount to a dismissal.
+If the employee acknowledged this policy and chose to relocate without their employer’s consent, their action may likely amount to a dismissal.

 Employees should always carefully review their employee handbooks and company policies to ensure that they are not conducting themselves in a manner that goes against the workplace policies, as this can amount to a just cause dismissal.